-Getting your customers prepared is the secret to their success.
+The secret to their success is to get customers prepared.
 When they succeed, you’ll succeed because they’ll become your advocates.
-Happy customers will tell others about your excellent meal-kit alongside the “easy to follow instructions” and “clear pictures and video guide” to others.
+Happy customers will tell others about your excellent meal-kit alongside your “easy to follow instructions” and “clear pictures and video guide”.
 And this will generate more sales.

 It’s about the whole experience working – from order, to prep and consumption – that makes meal-kits appealing.

 A final note on using eCommerces systems: make sure to explore all the features your system of choice offers.
 Dishoom has a tab for “Related items” to try and generate cross sales from their bacon naan roll kit, by advertising the vegan sausage roll kit.